 Designation of Membership Class

 A Member of WECC may not belong to more than one Class.
 An applicant for membership will designate the Class for which it qualifies based on the criteria for membership set forth in Section 4.2.
 However, any Member owning, controlling or operating transmission facilities or distribution facilities must belong to Class 1 or 2 unless the Board grants the Member’s petition for a change in Class pursuant to the provisions of Section 4.4 of these Bylaws.
 Applications for membership will be submitted to WECC, which will review the application to verify eligibility for membership and Class designation.
-An applicant whose request has been rejected or any Member that disputes the WECC’s determination regarding the appropriate Member Class designation may request review by the CEO.
+An applicant whose request has been rejected or any Member that disputes the WECC’s determination regarding the appropriate Class designation may request review by the CEO.
 If the applicant or any Member disagrees with the CEO’s decision, the applicant or such Member may appeal this decision to the Board.

 Changes in Membership Class